Medically reviewed by Kristin Hall, FNP

 In addition, many health insurance providers have started offering more mental health benefits that may include video sessions or coverage for them.

-If you are using an online platform, you’ll likely first fill out a detailed questionnaire so the service can match you with a therapist.
+If you are using an online platform, the service will likely ask a series of detailed questions to help better match you with your new therapist.

 Sessions are held via video chat, so you can get that similar feeling of sitting with a therapist, getting immediate visual feedback from each other.